Z Wave vs Zigbee - Zigbee winner

 Contrast this with Zigbee, which has always been an open standard.

-There has also been a slightly higher adoption by companies, and ultimately consumers, of the Zigbee standard as a result.
+As a result, there has also been a slightly higher adoption by companies, and ultimately consumers, of the Zigbee standard.

 But being an “open” standard has also come at a cost.

-Without a single, centralized manufacturer and owner of Zigbee chips/standard, there have been challenges ensuring all Zigbee devices work with all other Zigbee devices (new and old).
+Without a single, centralized manufacturer and owner of Zigbee chips/standards, there have been challenges ensuring all Zigbee devices work with all other Zigbee devices (new and old).

 And while there is a Zigbee certification, it is voluntary.
-When something is open you can’t necessarily force companies to do anything.
+You can’t force companies to do anything when something is open.
 Even when it is in their customer’s best interest, and therefore their company’s best interest.

 Z Wave makes a big change, but is it too late?